-Ashland-Greenwood Public Schools Elementary Supply List 2021-2022
+Ashland-Greenwood Public Schools Elementary Supply List 2022-2023

 The Ashland-Greenwood Public Schools purchases all supplies for students necessary for instructional use in school.
 For parents wishing to purchase additional supplies for their children to have in school, the following is a list of supplies that you may want to consider.
+Boxes of Kleenex are always welcome as well.